-- 65. Constitution of the Supreme Court (1) There shall be a Supreme Court of Samoa, which shall be a superior Court of record and shall consist of a Chief Justice and such number of other Judges as may be determined by Act. - (2) The Chief Justice of the Supreme Court shall be appointed by the Head of State, acting on the advice of the Prime Minister. - (3) A person shall not be qualified for appointment as a Judge of the Supreme Court unless the person: - (a) possesses such qualifications as the Head of State, acting on the advice of the Judicial Service Commission, may prescribe; and - (b) has been in practice as a barrister in Samoa, or in an approved country, or partly in the one and partly in the other, for a period of, or periods amounting in the aggregate to, not less than 8 years. - (4) In computing, for the purposes of sub-clause (b) of clause (3), the period or periods during which any person has been in practice as a barrister, any period or periods during which the person has held judicial office in a Court of superior or subordinate jurisdiction in Samoa or an approved country shall be included. - (5) For the purposes of this Article or of clause (4) of Article 75 or of both of them, the Head of State, acting on the advice of the Judicial Service Commission, may designate as an approved country any country which, in the opinion of the Commission, has a legal system similar to that existing in Samoa.
+- 65. Establishment of the Supreme Court There shall be a Supreme Court of Samoa which, is a superior Court of record and shall consist of a Chief Justice, and such number of other Judges as may be determined by the Judicial Service Commission. - 66.
+Constitution of the Supreme Court (1) The Chief Justice of the Supreme Court shall be appointed by the Head of State, acting on the advice of the Prime Minister. - (2) A person shall not be qualified for appointment as a Judge of the Supreme Court unless the person: - (a) possesses such qualifications as the Head of State, acting on the advice of the Judicial Service Commission, may prescribe; and - (b) has been in practice as a barrister in Samoa, or in an approved country, or partly in the one and partly in the other, for a period of, or periods amounting in the aggregate to, not less than 10 years.

+- (3) In computing, for the purposes of sub-clause (b) of clause (2), the period or periods during which any person has been in practice as a barrister, any period or periods during which the person has held judicial office in a Court of superior or subordinate jurisdiction in Samoa or an approved country shall be included. - (4) For the purposes of clause (2) of this Article, the Head of State, acting on the advice of the Judicial Service Commission, may designate as an approved country any country which, in the opinion of the Commission, has a legal system similar to that existing in Samoa. - 67.
+Tenure, suspension and removal of office- (1) Except in the case of an appointment made under the provisions of clause (2), a Judge of the Supreme Court shall hold office until the Judge reaches the age of 68 years: